Blind Idiot God (album): Music

-Brian Olewnick describes the music in his review of the album for allmusic: "Often they begin with anthemic lines, precisely and forcefully etched by Andy Hawkins' guitar, backed by the supple, powerful drumming of Ted Epstein.
+Brian Olewnick describes the music in his review of the album for AllMusic: "Often they begin with anthemic lines, precisely and forcefully etched by Andy Hawkins' guitar, backed by the supple, powerful drumming of Ted Epstein.
 But, midway through, the melodies tend to be twisted and pulled like taffy, elongating into mutant forms only hinted at previously.
 This creates a marvelous tension, as one is never certain how a given song will resolve."

 Critical reception

-Critic Brian Olewnick lauded Blind Idiot God, giving it four and a half out of five stars and saying "the listener feels buffeted about, as if inside a roaring engine at 30,000 feet."
+Olewnick lauded Blind Idiot God, saying that "the listener feels buffeted about, as if inside a roaring engine at 30,000 feet."
 Option described the band as sounding "as much like jazz-based ensembles like Bill Laswell's Last Exit and Zorn's Spy Vs. project trying to dip into hardcore as they do like angry young boy thrash."
 Electronic Musician praised the virtuosity of the players and said "jazz, heavy metal, reggae, art music - B.I.G. has elements of all of these, yet establishes their very own recipe."